Ethical Principles and Publication Policy

 Publication Ethics

-The following ethical duties and responsibilities are written in light of the guide and policies made by the Committee on Publication Ethics (COPE).
+The following ethical duties and responsibilities are established in accordance with the guidelines and best practices of the Committee on Publication Ethics (COPE).

 Ethical Responsibilities of Editors